Privacy Risks in Reinforcement Learning for Household Robots: CONCLUSION

-Motivated by the existing literature on gradient inversion in classification tasks, our research aims to address the privacy leakage issue in decision-making within the context of embodied AI, an area that has received limited attention thus far.
-Figure~\ref{fig:motivation} provides an illustrative example of this problem, demonstrating how an attacker can successfully reconstruct RGB and depth images of a room solely from the gradient.
-Unlike in classification tasks where the input typically consists of a single RGB image, applying gradient inversion techniques to decision-making poses unique challenges due to the multi-modal nature of the input information including image state, vector state, action, and reward.
-Our objective is to recover all these inputs exclusively from the gradients shared by the decision-making algorithm.
-The most relevant work to this topic is \cite{pan2019howyouact}, which recovers the location map from the model parameter of Deep Q Network (DQN)~\cite{mnih2015dqn}.
-However, this approach is limited in that it supports only one map for one model, and accessing the parameters of trained models may not be feasible in typical scenarios.
+Motivated by the existing literature on gradient inversion in classification tasks, our research aims to investigate the privacy leakage issue in the context of embodied AI and specifically focuses on the gradient inversion attack to widely used reinforcement learning (RL) algorithms, an area that has received limited attention so far.
+Fig.~\ref{fig:motivation} provides an illustrative example of this problem, demonstrating how an attacker can successfully reconstruct RGB and depth images of a private room solely from the gradient.
+Unlike classification tasks where the input typically consists of a single RGB image, applying gradient inversion techniques to RL poses unique challenges due to the multimodal nature of the input information including various images and vector states.
+Our objective is to reconstruct all these inputs exclusively from the gradients shared by the RL algorithm.
+The most relevant work to this topic is \cite{pan2019howyouact}, which reconstructs the location map from the model parameter of the Deep Q Network (DQN)~\cite{mnih2015dqn}.
+However, this approach is limited in that it supports only one map for one model and focuses on a trained model other than the learning process.